sinemgcmn/Pet-Sitting/README.md

 ## Pet Sitting App for pet sitters and pet families need a pet sitter nearby their location 🐈

-React-based authenticated app with the features, registeration as a pet sitter or a pet family, landing to different homepages, finding the pet sitters close to a pet family, viewing the pet sitter profiles, rating system and chat functionality.
+React-based authenticated app with the features, registration as a pet sitter or a pet family, landing to different homepages, finding the pet sitters close to a pet family, viewing the pet sitter profiles, rating system and chat functionality.

 <img src="https://media.giphy.com/media/SKYhO1UWcoDfjkBT3s/giphy.gif" width="400" height="250" />